 1 "(iii) the Director agrees, based on 2 the Director's professional expertise re- 3 garding the protection of park resources 4 and values and visitor use and enjoy- 5 ment.".
-6 (e) Operator Reports.-Section 40128 is amend- 7 ed - 8 (1) by redesignating subsections (d), (e), and 9 (f) as subsections (e), (f), and (g), respectively; and 10 (2) by inserting after subsection (c) the fol- 11 lowing: 12 "(d) Commercial Air Tour Operator Re- 13 PORTS.- 14 "(1) Report.-Each commercial air tour oper- 15 ator conducting a commercial air tour operation over 16 a national park under interim operating authority 17 granted under subsection (c) or in accordance with 18 an air tour management plan or voluntary agree- 19 ment under subsection (b) shall submit to the Ad- 20 ministrator and the Director a report regarding the 21 number of commercial air tour operations over each 22 national park that are conducted by the operator 23 and such other information as the Administrator 24 and Director may request in order to facilitate ad- 25 ministering the provisions of this section.
+6 (e) Operator Reports.-Section 40128 is amend- 7 ed- 8 (1) by redesignating subsections (d), (e), and 9 (f) as subsections (e), (f), and (g), respectively; and 10 (2) by inserting after subsection (c) the fol- 11 lowing: 12 "(d) Commercial Air Tour Operator Re- 13 PORTS.- 14 "(1) REPORT.-Each commercial air tour oper- 15 ator conducting a commercial air tour operation over 16 a national park under interim operating authority 17 granted under subsection (c) or in accordance with 18 an air tour management plan or voluntary agree- 19 ment under subsection (b) shall submit to the Ad- 20 ministrator and the Director a report regarding the 21 number of commercial air tour operations over each 22 national park that are conducted by the operator 23 and such other information as the Administrator 24 and Director may request in order to facilitate ad- 25

-1 "(2) Report submission.-Not later than 90 2 days after the date of enactment of the FAA Mod- 3 ernization and Reform Act of 2012, the Adminis- 4 trator and the Director shall jointly issue an initial 5 request for reports under this subsection.
-The re- 6 ports shall be submitted to the Administrator and 7 the Director with a frequency and in a format pre- 8 scribed by the Administrator and the Director.".
+1 "(2) REPORT SUBMISSION.-Not later than 90 2 days after the date of enactment of the FAA Modernization and Reform Act of 2012, the Adminis-3 4 trator and the Director shall jointly issue an initial 5 request for reports under this subsection.
+The re-6 ports shall be submitted to the Administrator and 7 the Director with a frequency and in a format pre-8 scribed by the Administrator and the Director.".

 9 SEC.
 502. STATE BLOCK GRANT PROGRAM.

-10 (a) General Requirements.-Section 47128(a) is 11 amended- 12 (1) in the first sentence by striking "prescribe 13 regulations" and inserting "issue guidance"; and 14 (2) in the second sentence by striking "regula- 15 tions" and inserting "guidance".
-16 (b) Applications and Selection.-Section 17 47128(b)(4) is amended by inserting before the semicolon 18 the following: ", including the National Environmental 19 Policy Act of 1969 (42 U.S.C.
-4321 et seq.), State and 20 local environmental policy acts, Executive orders, agency 21 regulations and guidance, and other Federal environ- 22 mental requirements".
-23 (e) Environmental Analysis and Coordination 24 REQUIREMENTS.-Section 47128 is amended by adding at 25 the end the following:
+10 (a) GENERAL REQUIREMENTS.-Section 47128(a) is 11 amended-

+12 (1) in the first sentence by striking "prescribe 13 regulations" and inserting "issue guidance"; and

+14 (2) in the second sentence by striking "regula-15 tions" and inserting "guidance".

+16 (b) SELECTION.-Section APPLICATIONS AND 17 47128(b)(4) is amended by inserting before the semicolon the following: ", including the National Environmental 18 Policy Act of 1969 (42 U.S.C.
+4321 et seq.), State and 19 local environmental policy acts, Executive orders, agency 20 21 regulations and guidance, and other Federal environ-22 mental requirements".

+23 (c) ENVIRONMENTAL ANALYSIS AND COORDINATION 24 REQUIREMENTS.-Section 47128 is amended by adding at 25 the end the following:

-1 "(d) Environmental Analysis and Coordina- 2 TION REQUIREMENTS.-A Federal agency, other than the 3 Federal Aviation Administration, that is responsible for 4 issuing an approval, license, or permit to ensure compli- 5 ance with a Federal environmental requirement applicable 6 to a project or activity to be carried out by a State using 7 amounts from a block grant made under this section 8 shall- 9 "(1) coordinate and consult with the State; 10 "(2) use the environmental analysis prepared by 11 the State for the project or activity if such analysis 12 is adequate; and 13 "(3) as necessary, consult with the State to de- 14 scribe the supplemental analysis the State must pro- 15 vide to meet applicable Federal requirements.".
+1 "(d) Environmental Analysis and Coordina-2 TION REQUIREMENTS.-A Federal agency, other than the Federal Aviation Administration, that is responsible for 3 4 issuing an approval, license, or permit to ensure compli-5 ance with a Federal environmental requirement applicable 6 to a project or activity to be carried out by a State using 7 amounts from a block grant made under this section 8 shall- 9 "(1) coordinate and consult with the State; 10 "(2) use the environmental analysis prepared by 11 the State for the project or activity if such analysis 12 is adequate; and 13 "(3) as necessary, consult with the State to de-14 scribe the supplemental analysis the State must pro-15 vide to meet applicable Federal requirements.".
 16 SEC.
-503. AIRPORT FUNDING OF SPECIAL STUDIES OR RE- 17 VIEWS.
-18 Section 47173(a) is amended by striking "services of 19 consultants in order to" and all that follows through the 20 period at the end and inserting "services of consultants- 21 "(1) to facilitate the timely processing, review, 22 and completion of environmental activities associated and completion of environmental activities associated
+503. AIRPORT FUNDING OF SPECIAL STUDIES OR RE-17 VIEWS.
+18 Section 47173(a) is amended by striking "services of consultants in order to" and all that follows through the 19 20 period at the end and inserting "services of consultants- 21 "(1) to facilitate the timely processing, review, 22 and completion of environmental activities associated 23 with an airport development project;